 Compared to a similar museum in Hanoi, the War Remnants Museum in Saigon had more of an attitude.
 In fact, it was known as the American War Crimes museum before a trade deal with the US led to a name change.
 Deformed fetuses are displayed in jars to show the effects of Agent Orange.
 You’ll also see the “tiger cages” from prisons in the South.

 Don’t miss the truly moving photography exhibit which includes frames from the last roll of film shot by photographers of different nationalities who died while covering combat from both sides.
-There are also iconic images such as Nick Ut’s napalm girl.
+There are also iconic images such as the “napalm girl,” a Pulitzer prize-winning photograph by Nick Ut of the Associated Press.
 Makes you appreciate the suffering on all sides and the crucial role of journalists in covering the war.
 The spin feels like an overload after a while and it feels a bit dated, but don’t miss it if you are interested in this version of history.

 The Reunification Palace is frozen in time, perhaps intended to show the decadence of what the exhibits often refer to as the puppet regime in South Vietnam.
 Or perhaps a monument to the hideous blockiness of 1960s architecture, take your pick.
 The war bunker and shooting range in the basement, as well as the movie theater and gambling room on the top floor give this place a bit of a Dr. Strangelove feel, and the kids will wonder what all those old teletypes and rotary phones were used for.
 Maybe a little shabby in spots but take your time and soak up the history.